Darkside138/DiscordSoundboard/README.md

 ## Current Release
 Latest Release (Use version above).
-Download the zip|tar file and extract it's contents in a directory.
-If you have an existing install do not overwrite the "application.properties" file.
+Download the zip|tar file and extract its contents in a directory.
+If you have an existing install, do not overwrite the "application.properties" file.
 In that same directory you will need a directory called "sounds" (This directory is configurable in the application.properties).
 Put all the clips you want to play in the sounds directory.
 In the app.properties file you should fill in the login information for